aws-samples/serverless-samples/apigw-log-analytic/README.md

 ## Data Visualization

 Once you configure API Gateway access logs, it takes a few minutes for the logs to appear in the QuickSight dashboard.
-This pre-built dashboard allows you to analyze API usage by visualizing components such as 30 days of API usage by domain, popular API paths, 400 errors (quota exceeded, unauthorized, and invalid-signature) requests, users hitting quota limits, and Cognito-based and IAM authorization.
-Additionally, you can filter visualizations and reports by date, customer, status, usage plan, IP, and users (IAM or Cognito users).
-You can also customize these visuals or create new ones for your business use case, as additional context fields have been included in the API access logs.
+Analyze API usage using this pre-built dashboard, which visualizes components like 30-day API usage by domain, popular API paths, 400 errors, users hitting quota limits, and Cognito-based and IAM authorization.
+Filter visualizations and reports by date, customer, status, usage plan, IP, and users (IAM or Cognito users).
+Customize these visuals or create new ones for your business use case, as we have included additional context fields in the API access logs.

 **Dashboard overview**